pharath/pharath.github.io/_posts/2022-10-06-notes-cpp-functions.md

 ## Parameter List

-Parameter names declared in function declarations are usually for only self-documenting purposes.
+Parameter **names** declared in function declarations are usually for only self-documenting purposes.
 They are used (but remain optional) in function definitions.

-The type of each function parameter in the parameter list is determined according to the following rules:
+The **type** of each function parameter in the parameter list is determined according to the following rules:
 1) First, `decl-specifier-seq` and the `declarator` are combined as in any **declaration** (&rarr; see "Definitions") to determine the type.
 2) If the type is "array of T" or "array of unknown bound of T", it is replaced by the type "pointer to T".
-3) If the type is a function type F, it is replaced by the type "pointer to F".
+3) If the type is a "function type F", it is replaced by the type "pointer to F".
-4) **Top-level cv-qualifiers** are dropped from the parameter type (This adjustment only affects the function type, but doesn't modify the property of the parameter: `int f(const int p, decltype(p)*);` and `int f(int, const int*);` declare the same function).
+4) **Top-level cv-qualifiers** are dropped from the parameter type
+  - (This adjustment only affects the function type, but doesn't modify the property of the parameter: `int f(const int p, decltype(p)*);` and `int f(int, const int*);` declare the same function).

 Because of these rules, the following function declarations declare exactly the same function: